mluders/dotfiles/README.md

 3. Figure out how to use quickfix list (better than harpoon?)
 4. Auto format code on save
 5. token motion (dit, cit), and change definiton of word to ignore _ so that _ and - are treated equally
+6. Better grep without having to type regex
+7. Search a folder